-Community Stabilization Project (CSP) provides information, education and advocacy for tenants to preserve/increase the supply of healthy, safe affordable housing.
-CSP works with tenants, landlords and community stakeholders to stabilize families and prevent homelessness/displacement and aid self-sufficiency.
+Community Stabilization Project (CSP) - Builds tenant stability by informing, educating, advocating for and organizing tenants to act to preserve and increase the supply of healthy, safe affordable housing.
+CSP works with tenants, landlords, and community stakeholders to stabilize families in their homes, prevent homelessness and displacement, and secure a households' capacity to become self-sufficient.